stocks-and-finance/learning-materials/emergency-funds.md

 Monthly expense is just one part, there are other emergencies as well but of course we need not get to the point where only the paranoid survive.
 There is no straight answer to this question since personal finance is personal, but the general rule is to have atleast

+- Cash in had for immediate emergencies (I have arrived at about 50K for this)
-- Six months of expenses
+- Six months of expenses (This again, varies from person to person)
-- A decent medical emergency fund (I arrived at about 5 Lakhs for India)
+- A decent medical emergency fund (I arrived at about 5 Lakhs for India.
+This is regardless of whether you have a health insurance or not.
+Not everything comes under health insurance and not all health insurance immediately disburses funds for treatment immediately).
 - Another basket for miscellaneous emergency (This is optional, but just in case if you find any other important need)

 The first two is absolutely necessary.